 Momine Khatun Mausoleum: the jewel of Nakhchivan

-A guide to the Momine Khatun Mausoleum in Nakhchivan — the 12th-century masterpiece of architect Ajami Nakhchivani, its geometric brickwork, and its place in Azerbaijan's architectural history.
+The Momine Khatun Mausoleum in Nakhchivan — the 12th-century masterpiece by Ajami Nakhchivani, its geometric brickwork, and its architectural legacy.

 The mausoleum and its architect